twomice/viper_search_api_attachments/README.txt

 REQUIREMENTS
 ------------
-Requires the ability to run java on your server and an installation of the Apache Tika library if you don't want to use the Solr build in extractor.
+Depending on the extracting method you want to use, you may need java on your server or python or ...

 MODULE INSTALLATION
 -------------------